Skip to main content

 How do you coordinate with Colorado's Regional Accountable Entities?

 Each RAE in Colorado operates with its own authorization protocols and care coordination requirements.
-We maintain up-to-date knowledge of each RAE's processes, track member assignments, and ensure that referrals and prior authorizations are routed correctly to prevent claim denials.
+We maintain up-to-date knowledge of each RAE's processes, track member assignments, and confirm that referrals and prior authorizations are routed correctly to prevent claim denials.

 What are Colorado's prompt pay laws and how do you enforce them?